Impeachment trial of Samuel Chase: Vice President Aaron Burr (presiding officer)

+Impeachment managers

-After adopting the eight articles of impeachment, the House considered a motion to appoint by ballot the House managers that would act as the prosecution in the impeachment trial before the Senate.
+After the House adopted eight articles of impeachment on December 4, 1804, it considered a motion to appoint by ballot the House managers that would act as the prosecutors in the impeachment trial before the Senate.
 However, a vote on this motion was postponed until the following day.
-On December 5, 1804, the House approved the motion and voted by ballot to appoint seven house managers.
+On December 5, the House approved the motion and voted by ballot to appoint seven house managers.
 On the first ballot, six individuals met the required majority of votes to be selected as managers (John Boyle, Peter Early, Roger Nelson, Joseph Hopper Nicholson, John Randolph of Roanoke, and Caesar Augustus Rodney).
 Thereafter, a second ballot was held to fill the final slot.
 Nobody received the needed majority in this round.
 Speaker Nathaniel Macon opined that, per a House standing rule related to such a situation on a second ballot that he believed was applicable, the individual with the greatest plurality should be considered duly elected.
 As George W. Campbell had the greatest plurality on the second ballot, it was Speaker Macon's opinion that Campbell was therefore duly elected the seventh impeachment manager.
 However, two congressmen appealed the speaker's decision, and the House voted that the Speaker Macon's decision not to be "in order".
 Therefore, a third ballot was held.
 On with ballot, Campbell received the required majority of the vote, and was therefore elected as the seventh manager.
 All seven members individuals were members of the Democratic–Republican party.
 After the election of the impeachment managers, the House approved a motion ordering for the managers to bring the articles before the Senate.
 After this, a motion was approved ordering for a message to be sent by the clerk of the United States House of Representatives to the Senate to notify them that the House had appointed the impeachment managers and had directed them to carry the articles to the Senate.
 On December 6, 1804, Roger Nelson declined his appointment to be an impeachment manager, as he would have to absent from Washington, D.C. during the trial.
 Nelson was replaced with Christopher H. Clark.

 John Randolph of Roanoke served as the chairman and main spokesman of the impeachment managers.